wnpllrzodiac/fifa/README.md

 For any other errors, kindly let me know so that i can fix them.

+To speedup the build process, you can use -j <#> option of ndk-build command.
+For eg. `ndk-build -j 6`

 License
 -------
 This repo contains freeimage source files and it is licensed under FIPL.
 You can find the license over [here](http://freeimage.sourceforge.net/freeimage-license.txt).